-Ledgers, the foundation of accounting, are as ancient as writing and money.
+Ledgers, the basis of accounting, are as old as writing and money.

-Their medium has been clay, wooden tally sticks (that were a fire hazard), stone, papyrus and paper.
-Once computers became normalized in the 1980s and ’90s, paper records were digitized, often by manual data entry.
+Its medium has been clay, wooden sticks (which were a fire hazard), stone, papyrus and paper.
+Once computers were standardized in the 1980s and 1990s, paper records were digitized, often through manual data entry.

-These early digital ledgers mimicked the cataloguing and accounting of the paper-based world, and it could be said that digitization has been applied more to the logistics of paper documents rather than their creation.
-Paper-based institutions remain the backbone of our society: money, seals, written signatures, bills, certificates and the use of double-entry bookkeeping.
+These first digital ledgers imitated the cataloging and accounting of the paper-based world, and one could say that digitalization has been applied more to the logistics of paper documents than to their creation.
+Paper institutions remain the backbone of our society: money, stamps, written signatures, invoices, certificates and the use of double-entry accounting.

-Computing power and breakthroughs in cryptography, along with the discovery and use of some new and interesting algorithms, have allowed the creation of distributed ledgers.
+The computing power and advances in cryptography, together with the discovery and use of some new and interesting algorithms, have allowed the creation of distributed ledgers.

-In its simplest form, a distributed ledger is a database held and updated independently by each participant (or node) in a large network.
-The distribution is unique: records are not communicated to various nodes by a central authority, but are instead independently constructed and held by every node.
-That is, every single node on the network processes every transaction, coming to its own conclusions and then voting on those conclusions to make certain the majority agree with the conclusions.
+In its simplest form, a distributed ledger is a database maintained and updated independently by each participant (or node) in a large network.
+The distribution is unique: a central authority does not communicate the records to several nodes, but each node builds and maintains them independently.
+That is, each node in the network processes each transaction, reaches its own conclusions and then votes on those conclusions to ensure that the majority agrees with the conclusions.

-Once there is this consensus, the distributed ledger has been updated, and all nodes maintain their own identical copy of the ledger.
-This architecture allows for a new dexterity as a system of record that goes beyond being a simple database.
+Once this consensus exists, the distributed ledger has been updated and all nodes maintain their own identical copy of the ledger.
+This architecture allows a new skill as a registration system that goes beyond being a simple database.

-Distributed Ledgers are a dynamic form of media and have properties and capabilities that go far beyond static paper-based ledgers.
-For more on this, please read our guide “What Can a Blockchain Do?”
-For now, the short version is they enable us to formalize and secure new kinds of relationships in the digital world.
+Distributed ledgers are a dynamic form of media and have properties and capabilities that go far beyond paper-based static ledgers.
+For more information on this, read our guide “What can a Blockchain do?“.
+For now, the short version is that they allow us to formalize and secure new types of relationships in the digital world.

-The gist of these new kinds of relationships is that the cost of trust (heretofore provided by notaries, lawyers, banks, regulatory compliance officers, governments, etc…) is avoided by the architecture and qualities of distributed ledgers.
+The essence of this new type of relationship is that the architecture and qualities of distributed ledgers avoid the cost of trust (so far provided by notaries, lawyers, banks, regulatory compliance officials, governments, etc.).

-Our Wikipedia analogy in our guide “What is Blockchain Technology?” hints at the power of these new kinds of relationships.
+Our analogy Wikipedia in our guide “What is Blockchain technology?”
+It hints at the power of these new types of relationships.

-The invention of distributed ledgers represents a revolution in how information is gathered and communicated.
-It applies to both static data (a registry), and dynamic data (transactions).
-Distributed ledgers allow users to move beyond the simple custodianship of a database and divert energy to how we use, manipulate and extract value from databases — less about maintaining a database, more about managing a system of record.
+The invention of distributed ledgers represents a revolution in the way information is collected and communicated.
+It applies to both static data (a record) and dynamic data (transactions).
+Distributed ledgers allow users to go beyond the simple custody of a database and divert energy to the way we use, manipulate and extract value from databases, less about maintaining a database. data, more about the administration of a registration system.